UniMath/agda-unimath/src/commutative-algebra/sums-of-counted-families-in-commutative-rings.lagda.md

 ## Idea

 The
-{{#concept "sum operation" Disambiguation="over a counted family of elements of a commutative ring" WD="sum" WDID=Q218005 Agda=sum-fin-sequence-type-Commutative-Ring}}
+{{#concept "sum operation" Disambiguation="over a counted family of elements of a commutative ring" WD="sum" WDID=Q218005 Agda=sum-count-Commutative-Ring}}
 extends the binary addition operation on a [commutative ring](commutative-algebra.commutative-rings.md) `A` to any family of elements of `A` indexed by a